dwarvesf/brainery/consulting/case-study/open-fabric-set-the-tech-foundation-and-built-an-mvp-from-scratch.md

   - case-study
   - consulting
   - partnership
-title: Open Fabric Set The Tech Foundation And Built An MVP From Scratch
+title: "Open Fabric: Set the tech foundation and built an MVP from scratch"
 date: 2022-09-28
 description: Founded and led by veterans from fintech players like Paypal & Grab, Open Fabric is a BNPL platform, built to enable an open commerce network for customers and credit providers in South East Asia to radically simplify merchant integrations for digital payment methods.
 authors: